 Join the Society

-If you play traditional Scottish music you’re welcome to apply to join the Society.
+If you already play or think you would enjoy playing traditional music you’re welcome to apply to join the Society.
 We currently run three ensembles: the Senior Orchestra, The Junior Orchestra and the Afternoon Group.
 And if you just enjoy listening to the music, we carry a non-playing membership option so there’s a chance for you to get involved too.
 We’ve been asked many questions by prospective members over the years – we hope you’ll find all the information you need below, but if not please just get in touch.

 What instruments do you have in your orchestras?